Welcome to the information page for the CoMotion Makerspace!

 - Visiting scholars

-The following categories of users are eligible for paid user access at a preferred rate of $150/quarter.
+The following categories of users are eligible for paid user access at the rate of $200/quarter:

 - Registered matriculated UW Bothell and Tacoma students*